matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 response.
 This token can be used in the next request to continue where the last request left off.

-All events must be deduplicated based on their event ID.
+All events must be de-duplicated based on their event ID.

 ..
 TODO
   is deduplication actually a hard requirement in CS v2?